qooxdoo/incubator.qx.io.jsonrpc/readme.md

 renamed to `qx.io.exception.Protocol`.

-- The same applies to the `qx.io.jsonrpc.transport` namespace, which has been moved to `qx.io.transport`
+- The same applies to the `qx.io.jsonrpc.transport` namespace, which has been moved to `qx.io.transport`. `qx.io.jsonrpc.transport.Http` has been renamed `qx.io.transport.Xhr`.

 ## Installation for use in your project